evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 ## Infotainment

-You can choose amongst two different sound systems on the Audi Q4 50 e-tron.
+You can choose from two different sound systems on the Audi Q4 50 e-tron.
 With the Audi Sound system, you get six channels and eight speakers max system output of 180 watts.
 With the Sonos Sound System, you get ten channels and ten speakers max system output of 580 watts.

 In addition, with the optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi Q4 50 e-tron supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights